Symptoms of Anxiety

 This is why no overnight cure exists, as healing takes time, but it is usually through a misunderstanding and a desperate need to step out of the condition instantly, that keeps people in the cycle of suffering.

 We stay in a cycle through a lack of knowledge and understanding.
 We unknowingly start to do the opposite of what we should do and end up in a loop of recreating the anxiety and thus never being free of it.

-I was about as bad as they get and there are very few symptoms above that I did not feel.
+I suffered terribly and there are very few symptoms above that I did not feel.
 But I did fully recover and so can anyone with the right help and information, I have seen it too many times and helped too many people to say otherwise.

 Learn more about the most common types of anxiety conditions